 Strengthening co-operation and winning new partners

 One constant challenge in this regard is finding and involving new partners from academia and the business world for whom space science and technology might hold new potential, and actively fostering and organising networks.
-Meanwhile the Space Administration has launched a number of new initiatives in this field.
+Meanwhile the German Space Agency has launched a number of new initiatives in this field.

 Recruiting and promoting young talent